Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/README.md

 az eventgrid topic show --name <your-resource-name> --resource-group <your-resource-group-name> --query "endpoint"
 ```

-The access key can also be found through the portal, or using the Azure CLI snippet below:
+The access key can also be found through the portal, or by using the Azure CLI snippet below:
 ```bash
 az eventgrid topic key list --name <your-resource-name> --resource-group <your-resource-group-name> --query "key1"
 ```